Textiles, Apparel, Footwear and Travel Goods

 - 4, 6-Dichrode-7-(2,4,5-Trichlorophenoxy)

-For further information on these regulations, contact the Office of Environmental Chemicals Safety, Environmental Health Bureau, Ministry of Health and Welfare.
+For further information on these regulations, see the Ministry of Health, Labour and Welfare.

-See the Japan External Trade Organization - JETRO website - JETRO's Standards and Regulations webpage for the following publications:
+See the Japan External Trade Organization - JETRO's Standards and Regulations webpage for the following publications:

 Local standards organization and other resources: